 Fishing on Kariba offers angling unlike anywhere else!
-Lake Kariba fish species include the famous Kariba Tiger Fish and Kariba Bream.
+Lake Kariba fish species include the famous Kariba Tiger Fish and the ever popular Kariba Bream.

 There is an annual Tiger Fish Tournament at Kariba which attracts fishermen from all over Africa and further afield.
 This competition is always well attended with some amazing specimens showcased at the end of each day.

 There are many other fish species to be found in Lake Kariba and a wide selection of catches such as:

 No Kariba houseboat would be complete without a tender boat.

 Two twin-hulled rafts powered by 25-HP Mariner outboard motors are towed by the Abangane to allow access to shallow waters for fishing, game and bird viewing.
 These rafts may only be used during daylight hours.

 Passengers may bring their own launch for fishing, but bear in mind that the Abangane can only tow 3 boats.